slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Situations Leading To Earning and Spending Money

-As we discussed above there are following roles in the Slonigiraf educational system: a teacher, an expert, a tutor of 0 tutees, a tutor of 1 tutees ...
+In the Slonigiraf educational system, there are the following roles: teacher, expert, tutor of 0 tutees, tutor of 1 tutees, etc.

-Experts don't risk, they just earn.
-The teacher can lose some money if some of their mentees will forget the skill.
-But as he teaches only 1 student per a skill and also works as an expert he is always makes more money than he loses.
+Experts make money without taking risks, while tutors may incur a loss if their tutees forget the skill.
+Teachers only teaches one student per skill and also works as an expert, they always earn more than they lose.

-Any tutor spend money to learn a skill, earns money teaching others, and spend money if any their tutees forgets the skill.
-Thus a tutor profit can be written in formula:
+A tutor invests in learning a skill, earns from teaching others, and may incur a cost if a tutee forgets the skill.
+Thus, a tutor's profit can be calculated using a formula:

 $Profit = -D + D * N{_t} - R * N{_f}$